Proton Saga (third generation): Interior

 The interior of the third generation Saga has been revamped and updated in line with Proton's current design language and technical capabilities.
 Nonetheless, the mounting points for the dashboard, vents, seats and other key modules in the cabin remained largely unchanged as a result of the platform carryover.
 The interior of the new Saga consists of all-new parts and components, as well as borrowed ones, with only minimal carryovers from the outgoing generation.
 Proton had also invested considerably in solutions to reduce transmissions of noise, vibration and harshness (NVH) into the cabin, in an effort to create a more mature and refined Saga.

 The cabin of the third generation Saga incorporates several major changes and additions.
 All door cards and dashboard panels are new, and feature faux-stitching texture in some areas.
 The centre console, air-con vents, glove box, seats, gear lever enclosure and instrument binnacle have also been redesigned.
 The revised interior door handles have been moved slightly forwards and upwards.
 Proton has also fitted a new single-DIN head unit on the Standard and Executive variants.
-The central tunnel cover has been revised and all variants now feature twin USB charging ports behind the handbrake, along with a storage compartment to store the device that is being charged.
+The central tunnel cover has been revised and all variants feature twin USB charging ports behind the handbrake, along with a storage compartment to store the device that is being charged.
 The push-button controls on the centre console are also new.

 Several interior parts and components in the new Saga were borrowed from other Proton models in an effort to increase economies of scale and reduce costs and pricing.
 These include the steering wheel, CVT gear lever and driver's power window controls on all variants, as well as the Premium-exclusive double-DIN head unit and integrated rear view mirror display.
 The notable carryovers from the second generation Saga include the air-con controls, handbrake lever and manual gear knob.
-The driver's instrument cluster is largely unchanged, but the meter graphics have been updated, and the HUD now includes Proton's ECO Drive Assist system, an indicator which lights up in green when the car is being driven in an economical manner.
+The driver's instrument cluster is largely unchanged, but the meter graphics have been updated, and the HUD includes Proton's ECO Drive Assist system, an indicator which lights up in green when the car is being driven in an economical manner.

 At the back, legroom has improved slightly courtesy of the scalloped front seat back design.
 The rear bench is less reclined than before, and can be fully folded in all variants for increased storage space.
 However, the rear bench does not split-fold, and the aperture is limited as a consequence of the old platform design.
 Proton has also improved how the front and rear doors open and close, to increase tactile or perceived quality.
-The doors now require less effort to operate, and offer a more reassuring or 'solid' feel in comparison to older Proton models.
+The doors required less effort to operate, and offer a more reassuring or 'solid' feel in comparison to older Proton models.